rvanguri/cs-cmsignature/README.md

 # Metabolic gene expression differs in non-lesional myocardium between cardiac sarcoidosis and other cardiomyopathies

-Analysis code and derived tables for the brief report of the same title.

-Spatial transcriptomics (Visium) of cardiac sarcoidosis (CS) and comparator cardiomyopathies is restricted to **cardiomyocyte-enriched spots at least 0.5 mm from any immune-enriched spot** — non-lesional myocardium, with granulomas and diffuse immune infiltration excluded.
+Spatial transcriptomics (Visium) of cardiac sarcoidosis (CS) and comparator cardiomyopathies is restricted to **cardiomyocyte-enriched spots at least 0.5 mm from any immune-enriched spot** - non-lesional myocardium, with granulomas and diffuse immune infiltration excluded.
 Differential expression between CS and the comparators in that compartment is then compared with published single-nucleus data and with published cardiomyocyte comparisons against non-failing donor myocardium.